pythonIsFast/Text2Pen/README.md

 ## ⚠️ Limitations

-- **Windows only** — Text2Pen uses the Win32 API and only runs on Windows.
+- **Windows only** — Text2Pen uses the Win32 API and only runs on Windows (Linux build coming soon!).
-- **Requires Microsoft OneNote** — the desktop version must be open and in focus when writing.
+- **Requires Microsoft OneNote** — the desktop or Web version must be open and in focus when writing.
 - **Backend / AI features temporarily unavailable** — some backend-dependent features (AI chat, AI text generation) are currently disabled due to legal reasons.

 ---